Discovering Sutton Heritage Action Zone

 How the Heritage Action Zone aims to help

 Over the next three years the Sutton Town Centre Heritage Action Zone (HAZ) will help Sutton face the challenges presented by growth whilst ensuring the character of the town centre is not lost.
 It will do this through:

-- Supporting Sutton Council's Town Centre Masterplan, designed to make Sutton a destination of choice over the next decade
+- Supporting the development of Sutton Council's Town Centre Masterplan, designed to make Sutton a destination of choice over the next decade

-- Striving to remove the High Street from the Heritage at Risk Register, creating an environment that keeps existing businesses and attracts new ones; including through a grants scheme that is investing in repairs to historic buildings and structures and the reinstatement of traditional details of characterful buildings
+- Striving to remove the High Street Crossroads Conservation Area from the Heritage at Risk Register, creating an environment that keeps existing businesses and attracts new ones; including through a grants scheme that is investing in repairs to historic buildings and structures and the reinstatement of traditional details of characterful buildings

 - Developing guidance and management policies to help ensure that heritage is at the heart of new developments to retain Sutton's distinctiveness, taking cues from existing architecture to promote good design

-- Equiping Sutton Council and its partners so that they feel confident preserving the character of the town when working with developers, drawing on Historic England's expertise in assessing significance and through training events
+- Equiping Sutton Council and its partners with skills and training so that they feel confident preserving the character of the town when working with developers, drawing on Historic England's expertise in assessing significance

 - Providing transferable lessons for other town centres around balancing growth with the management of heritage assets with input from our London Advisory Committee